seL4/camkes-tool/camkes/visualCAmkES/README.md

 # VisualCAmkES

-For detailed information how to install and use visualCAmkES, read the internal wiki page: http://wiki.inside.nicta.com.au/display/RGPSST/Visualisation+of+CAmkES
+For detailed information how to install and use visualCAmkES, read the wiki page: https://wiki.sel4.systems/VisualCAmkES

 ## Installing dependenices
 On top of the dependenices required for camkes-tool, visualCAmkES requires are few other installations such as Qt and Graphviz.